Radiology Scheduling Software is a No Brainer - Even for Homer Simpson

 When it comes to managing a radiology practice, there is a lot to be said for a scheduling software that can integrate time tracking with your payroll service.
 With providers working different shifts and overtime having to be calculated, you need a scheduling software that can handle your time tracking.

 Look for software that makes it easy to clock in and out (OpenTempo provides controlled clocking in from the mobile application) and that can handle any variation in your shifts and salary calculations.
 Most of all, look for software that is able to export your data into a format your payroll software can accept.
 Without that, you will be forced to waste time re-entering your data into your payroll system.

 When time tracking and payroll are integrated into your scheduling, you have a workforce management software capable of handling the intricacies of your radiology practice.

 Radiology Scheduling Software for Your Practice

-Radiology scheduling software is the easiest way to manage your radiology practice - if you know what features to look for.
+Radiology scheduling software enables you to manage scheduling in the easiest way possible for your practice - if you know what features to look for.
 Mobile accessibility, automated scheduling, and integrated time tracking and payroll are the fundamentals of a workforce management system that will grow along with your practice.